-- Review of your child's/family's past treatment history, including medical, psychiatric and substance use - Evaluation of your child's/family's current treatment needs - Orientation to Easterseals MORC services - Discussion of your child's/family's immediate goals, including any safety or health concerns - Review of your child's/family's rights as a recipient of services (e.g., mental health or integrated co-occurring treatment) - Completion of necessary forms, including consent to treatment, financial agreement, privacy statement, etc.
+- Review of your past treatment history, including medical, psychiatric, and substance use - Evaluation of your current treatment needs - Orientation to Easterseals MORC services - Discussion of your immediate goals, including any safety or health concerns - Review of your rights as a recipient of services (e.g., mental health or integrated cooccurring treatment) - Completion of necessary forms, including consent to treatment, financial agreement, privacy statement, etc. - Various tools to assist us in assessing your needs (e.g., DLA-20 Daily Living Activities Functional Assessment, PHQ-9 - Patient Health Questionnaire, Health Measures Questionnaire) - We also will screen for various health issues such as health conditions, HIV/AIDS, Hepatitis A, B, C, etc., as part of assessing your overall needs.

-- Various tools to assist us in assessing your child's/family's needs (e.g., DLA-20 Daily Living Activities Functional Assessment, PHQ-9 - Patient Health Questionnaire), Health Measures Questionnaire) - We also will screen for various health issues such as health conditions, HIV/AIDS, Hepatitis A, B, C, etc., as part of assessing your overall needs.
+Recovery plans work best when you take an active role in deciding what you need and what you want for your future.
+Easterseals MORC uses a process called person-centered planning that is centered around you.

-Recovery plans work best when you, your child, and your family take an active role in planning for the future.
-Easterseals MORC uses a process called person-centered planning that is centered around your child and family.
-Individual plans may be made for a child or teen, and a different plan may be made for the whole family, depending on your family's situation.
+The Person-Centered Planning Process includes:

-The Child/Family-Centered Planning Process includes:
+- The chance to decide who will help you create your plan - The opportunity to invite your family and friends to help with your planning - Identification of your goals and objectives

-- The chance to decide who will help create your child's/family's plan. - The opportunity to invite other family and friends to help with your planning. - Identification of your goals and objectives - Discussion of treatment options (e.g., case management, psychiatric services, therapy) - Development of a person-centered treatment plan and authorization of services - Development of a crisis plan - Discussion of rights to develop an advance directive or choose self-determination.
+- Discussion of treatment options (e.g., case management, psychiatric services, therapy) - Development of your person-centered treatment plan and authorization of services - Development of your crisis plan - Discussion of your right to develop an advance directive or choose self-determination

-Easterseals MORC services are designed specifically for your child's/family's recovery and wellness.
+Easterseals MORC services are designed specifically for your recovery and wellness.
 To keep everyone informed and working together:

-- We document your services in the person-centered treatment plan. - We review progress toward goals and adjust the treatment plan, as needed. - We offer crisis intervention services, if needed - We coordinate care with the primary health care physician and other service providers. - We link you to other services/supports within the community, as needed. - We check in regularly regarding your satisfaction with services - Once per year, we review the person-centered plan and develop or update a new annual treatment plan.
+- We document your services in your person-centered treatment plan - We review your progress toward goals and make adjustments to your treatment plan, as needed - We offer crisis intervention services, if needed - We coordinate care with your primary health care physician and other service providers - We link you to other services/supports within the community, as needed - We check in regularly regarding your satisfaction with services - Once per year, we review the person-centered plan and develop or update a new annual treatment plan

-When your child/family have achieved your goals at Easterseals MORC, we work with you to plan your next steps through discharge and transition planning.
+When you have achieved your goals at Easterseals MORC, we work with you to plan your next steps through discharge and transition planning.